How To Solve Blood Relation Problems Fast?

 - Use horizontal lines like ‘—-’ to represent a marriage.

 - Let dashed lines ‘- – – -’ represent sibling relationships.
-It may be better to not represent sibling relationships as it directly inferred and may make the diagram look complex.
+It may be better to not represent sibling relationships as it is directly inferred and may make the diagram look complex.

 - Represent gender by using a + sign (male) and – sign (female).